 - ADD CHEESE – I didn’t include a cheese centre in these arancini balls because I wanted to make them a little more baby / toddler-friendly (less added sodium).

 However, you can easily add cheese to yours if you like.
 Add a small cube of mozzarella, or your desired cheese, into the centre of each risotto ball.
-Make sure to fully cover the rice around the cheese to stop it from oozing out while baking. - ADD SEASONINGS – No salt was added to the breadcrumbs, again to reduce sodium levels for little kids.
-If making for adults then you may wish to add around 1/2 tsp of salt to the breadcrumbs.
+Make sure to fully cover the rice around the cheese to stop it from oozing out while baking. - ADD SEASONINGS - No salt was added to the breadcrumbs, again to reduce sodium levels for little kids.
+If making for adults then you may wish to add around ½ teaspoon of salt to the breadcrumbs.
 Alternatively, you could mix in some complimentary spices (depending on what risotto recipe you use)

 You can make these risotto balls ahead of time.
 Form the balls and return them to the refrigerator until you are ready to bake that day.
+Once cooked they should not be stored or re-heated as the rice will have already been re-heated once

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.